-Our material cash requirements include the following contractual and other obligations.
+Our material cash requirements include the below contractual and other obligations.

 Debt.
-As of December 31, 2021, we had total debt of \$6.2 billion, including borrowings under our bank line of credit and commercial paper program, senior unsecured notes, and mortgage debt.
-Future interest payments associated with such debt total \$1.4 billion, \$162 million of which are payable within twelve months.
-Of our total debt, the total amount payable within twelve months is comprised of \$5 million of mortgage debt.
+As of December 31, 2022, we had total debt of \$6.5 billion, including borrowings under our bank line of credit and commercial paper program, senior unsecured notes, term loans, and mortgage debt.
+Future interest payments associated with such debt total \$1.2 billion, \$188 million of which are payable within twelve months.
+Of our total debt, the total amount payable within twelve months is comprised of \$90 million of mortgage debt.
 Commercial paper borrowings are backstopped by our bank line of credit.
 As such, we calculate the weighted average remaining term of our commercial paper borrowings using the maturity date of our bank line of credit.
 See Note 11 to the Consolidated Financial Statements for additional information.

 Development and redevelopment commitments.
 Our development and redevelopment commitments represent construction and other commitments for developments and redevelopments in progress and includes certain allowances for tenant improvements that we have provided as a lessor.
-As of December 31, 2021, we had \$387 million of development and redevelopment commitments, \$279 million of which we expect to spend within the next twelve months.
+As of December 31, 2022, we had \$219 million of development and redevelopment commitments, \$197 million of which we expect to spend within the next twelve months.

 Lease and other contractual commitments.
 Our lease and other contractual commitments represent our commitments, as lessor, under signed leases and contracts for operating properties and include allowances for tenant improvements and leasing commissions.
 These commitments exclude allowances for tenant improvements related to developments and redevelopments in progress for which we have executed an agreement with a general contractor to complete the tenant improvements, which are recognized as development and redevelopment commitments and are discussed further above.
-As of December 31, 2021, we had total lease and other contractual commitments of \$83 million, \$74 million of which we expect to spend within the next twelve months.
+As of December 31, 2022, we had total lease and other contractual commitments of \$33 million, \$30 million of which we expect to spend within the next twelve months.